takumin/sohinx-kvm-api/source/api/index.rst

 4.21 KVM_SET_SIGNAL_MASK
 --------------------------------------------------------------------------------

-Capability: basic
+:Capability:    basic
-Architectures: all
+:Architectures: all
-Type: vcpu ioctl
+:Type:          vcpu ioctl
-Parameters: struct kvm_signal_mask (in)
+:Parameters:    struct kvm_signal_mask (in)
+:Returns:       - 0 on success
-Returns: 0 on success, -1 on error
+                - -1 on error

 Defines which signals are blocked during execution of KVM_RUN.
 This signal mask temporarily overrides the threads signal mask.
 Any